the-teachingRSE-project/competencies/competencies.md

 established research culture, and the commitment to being part of a team.
-While there is anecdotal evidence that academic SE practitioners would have chosen different competencies, we will argue that this trifecta of skills is exactly what is needed for modern digital research.
+While there is anecdotal evidence that academic SE practitioners would have chosen different competencies, we will argue that this trifecta of skills is exactly what is needed for modern, software-enabled research.

 While this community paper is based on workshop discussions that were attended largely by Research Software Engineers (deRSE23 in Paderborn, un-deRSE23 in Jena, Germany), we believe that the competencies formulated here can offer far-reaching